scottzach1/Project-Beans/project_requirement/project-requirement.md

    dedicated Logger module that logs important data to target components (on-board SD card and base station) during the flight at a sufficient rate to be useful.
-3. Mid-Flight Error Analysis This requirement is verified if the rocket responds to erroneous data in a way that does not cause the rocket to fail, or enter a state where it can no longer be trusted to take a safe trajectory.
+3. Mid-Flight Error Analysis: This requirement is verified if the rocket responds to erroneous data in a way that does not cause the rocket to fail, or enter a state where it can no longer be trusted to take a safe trajectory.
 This requirement can be verified by conducting